adiletkuanay/weather-app/README.md

 Features
 Real-time Weather Data: The app fetches weather data from the OpenWeatherMap API, ensuring that users get up-to-date information.
-City Tracking: Users can add multiple cities to track their weather conditions simultaneously.
 Localization: The app supports multiple languages, allowing users to switch between languages for a localized experience.
 Animated Weather Icons: Weather conditions are visually represented using animated icons (Lottie), enhancing the user interface.
 Dockerized: The project is Dockerized for easy deployment and management of dependencies.